killbill/api-pojos/doc/EXAMPLE.md

 ```xml
   <outputDirectory>output/project/src/main/java</outputDirectory>
 ```
-Tells the tool to save the Java source code for the POJOs in `output/project/src/main/java`.
+Tells the tool to output the Java Package Structure of the generated POJOs in `output/project/src/main/java`.

 ```xml
   <resourceDirectory>output/project/src/main/resources</resourceDirectory>
 ```
-Tells the tool to save the generated resources in `output/project/src/main/resources`.
+Tells the tool to output the generated resources in `output/project/src/main/resources`.

 ```xml
   <testDirectory>output/project/src/test/java</testDirectory>
 ```
-Tells the tool to save the Java source code for the tests in `output/project/src/test/java`.
+Tells the tool to output the Java Package Structure of the the test units in `output/project/src/test/java`.

 ```xml